 - Have the right to live and work in the UK (UK Citizen or valid visa, currently living in the UK)

 - Agree to provide mandatory personal data and supplementary information on their employment outcomes for up to 8 months following completion of the Skills Bootcamp

 - Be looking for a new role, new opportunities or increased responsibility/promotion to a different role* which utilises the skills acquired through their Skills Bootcamp

-- unemployed within the last 12 months
+- recently unemployed, within the last 12 months

 This Skills Bootcamp is structured as follows:

 Weeks 1-2: Induction / Basic Tools and Professional Skills